 Consider time management!
-How many hours do you want to, or can commit?
-What are your learning outcomes, professional networking opportunities, etc. NYU Washington, DC recommends that students pursue 20 hours/week of work in their internships while pursuing full-time coursework.
+How many hours will your commitment be?
+What are your learning outcomes, professional networking opportunities, etc?
+NYU Washington, DC recommends that students pursue 20 hours/week of work in their internships while pursuing full-time coursework.

 *Students are permitted to work longer hours, but are encouraged to speak with an advisor prior to committing at their placement.

-See the Wasserman website for resume and cover letter workshops, tips, etc. Wasserman staff is accessible and helpful to NYU students in preparing for the application process.
-You are encouraged to visit wtih them in NYC, or virtually through skype and their website.
+See the Wasserman website for resume and cover letter workshops, tips, etc. Wasserman staff is accessible and helpful to NYU students preparing for the application process.
+You are encouraged to visit with them in NYC or virtually through skype and their website.

-NYU Washington, DC has also created a forms and resource page to help through this process.
-Do not hesitate to contact site staff for furthar assistance.
+NYU Washington, DC has also created a forms and resource page to help you through this process.
+Do not hesitate to contact site staff for further assistance.